onmomo/squeeze-plex-hub/README.md

 ## Troubleshooting

-- Player not listed:
+Please check the Squeeze Plex Hub logs for any errors, the logging is quite extensive.

+### Squeeze players not found in Plexamp:
-  - Verify the player appears and is connected in LMS first.
+  1. Verify any Squeezebox player is connected and available in Lyrion / LMS first.
-  - Check Squeeze Plex Hub (http://localhost:3000) and confirm both LMS and players are shown.
+  2. Check Squeeze Plex Hub (http://localhost:3000) dashboard and confirm both LMS and Squeezebox players are shown.
+If nothing is shown, ensure Squeeze Plex Hub can connect to Lyrion / LMS and that the Lyrion CLI is enabled.
+3. Check for port conflicts by reviewing the Squeeze Plex Hub startup logs for any discovery or network errors.
+This is especially important if both Squeeze Plex Hub and Plex Media Server are running on the same host.
+Squeeze Plex Hub requires exclusive access to UDP port 32412 to handle GDM network discovery requests from Plex clients.
+If Plex Media Server is also binding to this port, it may cause conflicts—Plex typically falls back to other ports in the range (32410, 32412, 32413, 32414).
+To resolve this, remove port 32412 from Plex Media Server if possible.
+If TCP port 3000 is already in use, you can publish a different host port (e.g., `docker run -p 8080:3000 ...`) and access the app at `http://localhost:8080`.
+For more details on proper container deployment and networking, refer to the Container Networking section below.
+  - Docker Desktop on **MacOS**: GDM network discovery may not work with Docker Desktop on MacOS due to limitations with containers receiving UDP broadcast requests from the host network even if the container is running in **host network mode**.
+For full functionality in a container, run Docker on Linux.
+  4. Ensure no local firewall blocking UDP ports 32412
-  - If shown in the Hub but missing in Plexamp, restart Plexamp app to trigger device re-discovery.
+  4. If still not available, abort Plexamp app to trigger device re-discovery.

-  - If missing in the Hub, check logs: docker logs squeeze-plex-hub (look for discovery or network errors).
-  - Ensure the container can reach LMS and Plex Media Server (same subnet, no firewall blocking UDP ports 32412, 32414) and LMS CLI is enabled.
+### General
 - Resume fails after some time with a 401: the Plex token expired.
 Reload the playlist in Plexamp for the Squeezebox player to refresh the token.
-- Port conflict: If 3000 is already in use, publish a different host port (e.g. docker run -p 8080:3000 ...) and browse to http://localhost:8080.

 ## Known Issues